 The regulations apply minimum prescriptive standards for storage of oil in above ground fixed or mobile tanks.
 This means that we will not need to make a special visit to individual sites to assess risks, but will draw awareness to and enforce the regulations during routine visits.

-For further advice and guidance please contact your local SEPA office or our 24 hour Communications Centre on 03000 99 66 99, where staff will be able to advise fully on the regulations.
+For further advice and guidance please contact us, where staff will be able to advise fully on the regulations.

 Building regulations - combustion appliances and fuel storage systems: www.legislation.gov.uk/ssi/2004/406/contents/made

 Code of practice for installers, owners and operators of underground storage tanks (and pipelines): Underground storage tanks for liquid hydrocarbons